Facebook Retargeting Ads

 - Over 72% of the online customers abandon their cart before checking out

 - Without retargeting the above customers, only 8% of them would return to check out

 - When you retarget website visitors with ads, they are 70% more likely to convert

 The audience for Facebook remarketing ads is the one that has already interacted with your brand in the past and knows about it as well.

 To target those users, you need to create a custom audience.

 There are three ways to create a custom audience on Facebook:

-Facebook also has a MailChimp integration which allows you to directly upload your subscriber list if you use MailChimp.
+Facebook also has a MailChimp integration, which allows you to upload your subscriber list if you use MailChimp directly.

 You can either directly integrate the Pixel code through Facebook or copy the unique code generated and place it below the header tag of your website.
 Of course, the Pixel won’t start remarketing until you create a new ad campaign with an audience tied to it.